The Amazing Spider-Man and Captain America in Dr. Doom's Revenge!: Plot

 After his defeat by Spider-Man, Doctor Doom begins a nefarious revenge plot.
 Hiring several criminals to become his army, he tracks down and attacks Spider-Man.
 Spider-Man gets the help of Captain America and sets off to confront Doom, though their mission will be very perilous.

 Reception

 Computer Gaming World gave Doctor Doom's Revenge a mixed review, praising the graphics but noting the game loaded and played very slowly.
-The review also noted the game was extremely linear, and controls were unresponsive.
+The review also noted the game was extremely linear, and the controls were unresponsive.
 Compute! liked the PC version's graphics and sound card audio, but the reviewer—a fan of Marvel Comics—stated that the story was not as thought-provoking as the source material.
 The magazine described the Commodore 64 version as "a perfect example of a great idea that just doesn't cut it ... the comics are more complex and thus more interesting", calling fights "disappointing" despite the "great" graphics.

 In 1996, Computer Gaming World declared Spiderman/Captain America vs. Doctor Doom the 27th-worst computer game ever released.